Historic Downtown

 How It Began

-Clay County is named after Kentucky statesman Henry Clay, called by one historian the central figure in the United States between the “Founding Fathers” era and Abraham Lincoln.
+Clay County was named after Kentucky statesman Henry Clay, a key figure between the Founding Fathers and Abraham Lincoln.

 “Downtown” gradually made its way east, being centered around the original Clay County courthouse, which still stands today.
 Despite not being the “main” courthouse now, it holds the distinction of being the second-oldest “working” courthouse in the state.
 County offices have been moved to a newer complex, but it’s still used for official purposes from time to time.
 That doesn’t mean the building, built in 1871 for a price tag of $9,999, isn’t heavily used.
-Volunteer efforts have turned the nostalgic building into something of a cultural center.
+Volunteer efforts have transformed the nostalgic building into a cultural hub.
 A weekly talk radio show is broadcast there, holiday events are held there, and the grand old structure serves as the center for a wide variety of community celebrations and events.

-The Polymath Academy (similar to Montvale) was located in the Tinsley’s Bottom area just a few miles away.
+The Polymath Academy (similar to Montvale) was located in the Tinsley’s Bottom area, just a few miles away.
 John Gore, Tennessee’s first federal judge, was among its graduates.

 Heavy Industrial Presence